 Because of the safety issues that arise when electricity is in close proximity to areas where gas and air could potentially mix, advanced gas meters are very low-power devices designed to run on batteries.
 To prolong battery life, the meters are not always ‘live’, and are generally programmed only to communicate with the central system once a day (and only to retry once or twice more if initial contact fails).
 This sacrifices some aspects of what might be described as pure ‘smart’ metering as the communication is effectively only one way.

 The principal benefit of advanced metering is the saving of meter reading costs, so it is gas retailers who would be motivated to adopt this new technology.
 However, different retailers have different internal system requirements for communication, different data formats and different data content requirements.
-So it has proved difficult to define a common metering service standard.
+So it has proved difficult to define a common metering service standard for advanced metering.

 Despite these hurdles, some advanced gas meters are on trial in New Zealand and the companies involved are optimistic of rolling out the technology to the wider market.
 Three types of technology are under consideration: a data collection/communication unit that can be bolted on to an existing diaphragm meter, a diaphragm meter with a digital index, and a fully integrated ultrasonic meter with integrated communications and battery.
 The bolt-on solution does not offer the remote reconnection and disconnection functionality.
 Full coverage of domestic consumers is likely to take several years.